kls2177/lead_poisoning/README.md

 http://kls2177.github.io/lead/

+## The analysis was completed in two IPython Notebooks:

+NYC Lead Poinsoning.ipynb
+NY State County Lead Poisoning.ipynb

+## The python package requirements are listed in the following file:

+requirements.txt

-The full list of the data sources I used is here:
+## The full list of the data sources I used is here:

 NY State BLL data: